Inklingo

 avance

-Use 'avance' when referring to a short preview or teaser for a movie, TV show, or other media.
+Use 'avance' for a preview or sneak peek of a movie, TV series, or sometimes even a product.

 A cartoon viewer sitting in a dark theater, eagerly watching a movie screen that displays a bright, exciting, but incomplete glimpse of an adventure scene, representing a trailer.